jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_async_waiter.md

         statusfile = os.path.join(waiterdir, 'status.txt')
         resultfile = os.path.join(waiterdir, 'result.txt')
 ```
-We create a temporary folder named after the service ID (`WAITER_LOG_FOLDER`)
+We create a temporary folder named after the service ID (`WAITER_LOG_FOLDER`
 is read from an environment variable at the top of `Waiter.py`) to have a
 unique environment for the waiter script to run in.
 We furthermore define paths
 for the status and results files.

-Now, add the following lines to the function:
+Now, we add the execution of the waiter script to the function:
 ```
         command = ['python', 'wait_a_while.py', str(secondsToWait),
                    statusfile, resultfile]
         subprocess.Popen(command)
 ```
 These lines start the waiter script `wait_a_while.py` as a detached subprocess.
-It is crucial here that the `startWaiter` method does _not_ wait for this process
+It is crucial here that the `startWaiter` method does _not_ wait for this
-to return, which would ruin the idea of an asynchronous service.
-Instead, the
+process to return, as this would ruin the idea of an asynchronous service.
-`subprocess.Popen()` call returns immediately.
+Instead, the `subprocess.Popen()` call returns immediately.

 Finally, add the following lines to conclude the `startWaiter` method:
 ```